-In the U.K, tattoos are prohibited to anyone under the age of 18.
+In the U.K, tattoos are ban to anyone under the age of 18.
 In England, there is no legal age of consent to get a piercing.

-However, piercings like genital and nipple piercings tend not to be performed on anyone under the age of 16.
-If an ‘intimate piercing’ such as those listed above is performed on a minor, it’s considered indecent assault by law.
+However, piercings like genital and nipple piercings tend not to be perform on anyone under the age of 16.
+If an ‘intimate piercing’ such as those listed above is perform on a minor, it considers indecent assault by law.

-In New Zealand, piercings cannot be performed on anyone under the age of 16 without a parent or legal guardian’s written consent.
+In New Zealand, piercings cannot be perform on anyone under the age of 16 without a parent or legal guardian’s written consent.

 To have a tattoo, you must be over the age of 18 unless you receive written permission from a parent or legal guardian.

-In Canada, you must be over the age of 16 to get a tattoo, and you’re not required to have the consent of a parent or legal guardian.
+In Canada, you must be over the age of 16 to get a tattoo, and you’re not require to have the consent of a parent or legal guardian.